When "Slow Indexing" Is Actually Normal (Baseline Reference)

 Prevention

-• Schedule launches with a 60-90 day quiet observation period
+• Schedule launches with a 60-90 day quiet observation period built in.

-• Avoid major structural changes during the indexing ramp
+• Avoid major structural changes during the indexing ramp.

-• Install Analytics + Search Console before launch — without historical data, diagnostics later are guesswork
+• Install Analytics + Search Console before launch — without historical data, later diagnostics are guesswork.

 FAQ